dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a full MaxCompute source table.md

     A: For more information about the endPoint and tunnelEndpont parameters, see [Regions where MaxCompute is available and corresponding endpoints](/intl.en-US/Prepare/Configure endpoints.md).
 Incorrect configuration of parameters may lead to the following issues:

-    -   If the value of the endPoint parameter is invalid, the task publish progress stalls at 91%.
+    -   If the configuration of the endPoint parameter is invalid, the task publish progress stops at 91%.
     -   If the value of the tunnelEndpont parameter is invalid, the task fails.
 -   Q: How does the full MaxCompute data storage read data in a full MaxCompute source table?